Efficient Characterization of Quantum Evolutions via a Recommender System: Rating unitary evolutions

-Results of the RS predictions for a two-qubit register are displayed in Fig. \ref{corr2qa}.
+between the actual correlation changes $\{\Delta C_{0_{i,j}}\}$ and their predicted values $\{\Delta C_{i,j}\}$.
+Results of the RS predictions for a two-qubit register are displayed in Fig. \ref{corr2qa} (a-c).
 Here, the predicted values $\Delta C$ are plotted versus the actual values $\Delta C_0$ for various numbers $n_r$ of unknown ratings.
-Entropy ratings (Fig. \ref{corr2qa}(a)) are for pure states, while the negativity and discord ratings (Fig. \ref{corr2qa}(b)) are for mixed states.
+Entropy ratings (Fig. \ref{corr2qa}(a)) are for pure states, while the negativity (Fig. \ref{corr2qa}(b)) and discord ratings (Fig. \ref{corr2qa}(c)) are for mixed states.
 It is clear that the RS is quite successful in predicting the changes in all the correlation measures.
-The RMS deviations remained less than 0.05, except for $n_r = 9 \times 10^5$ which corresponds to 90\% the million-element database being unknown.
-The systematic dependence of RMS deviations on $n_r$ is expected, since as the database becomes more and more sparse, the minimum in the latent parameter space gets shallower, and harder it gets to predict the ratings.
+Particularly, the discord predictions are impressive, and even better than that of other correlations.
+The RMSD values remained below 0.05, except for $n_r = 9 \times 10^5$ which corresponds to 90\% of the million-element database being unknown.
+A systematic growth of RMSD w.r.t. $n_r$ is also observed, which is expected since, as the database becomes more and more sparse, the minimum in latent space turns shallower, and accordingly more uncertain will be the predictions.